BarkoAgent/BarkoAgentCLI/README.md

 python3 runner.py run-single-script --project-id=foo --chat-id=bar --junit --html
 ```

-### Getting Help
-For any command, you can use the `--help` flag to see available options:
+If anything you can run help argument to get the necessary arguments to add
 ```bash
 python3 runner.py run-single-script --help
 ```